DataDog/hiring-engineers/answers.md

  You should start seeing metrics reported to Datadog on your host.

 **my_metric created**
-To create a custom metric you need to create two files a python script in the checks.d folder in you datadog agent as well as a yaml file in you conf.d folder.
+To create a custom metric you need to create two files a python script in the checks.d folder in your datadog agent as well as a yaml file in you conf.d folder.
 These two files must have matching names.
 I called mine my_metric (checks.d/my_metric.py and conf.d/my_metric.yaml).

 ![my_metric script](DATADOG_SCREENSHOTS/my_metric_python_script.png)